Spotify-Feature/Feature-Creature/README.md

 ## Overview
 ### Description
-Analyzes various audio features of a Spotify user's songs and playlists, and allows them to share with friends and followers through created posts.
+Analyzes the different features of a Spotify user's songs and playlists, and allows them to share with friends/followers through created posts.

 ### App Evaluation
 [Evaluation of your app across the following attributes]